jooplaan/erase-personal-data/README.md

 # WP-CLI Erase Personal Data Command

-A comprehensive WP-CLI command for importing a database, sanitizing personal data from WordPress core and 20+ popular plugins, and optionally deleting the source SQL file.
+A comprehensive WP-CLI command for erasing personal data from WordPress core and 20+ popular plugins in any WordPress installation.

 ## Features